 When a tooth goes missing, most replacements only bring back the portion you can see, called the crown.
 While this helps the smile look better, these restorations are inherently much less stable than real teeth because they lack the important root structure.
 This is where dental implants distinguish themselves.
 They actually replace the root with a small titanium post, giving new teeth a strong and secure foundation that patients will be able to rely on for decades to come.
 If you’re serious about treating your tooth loss, then implants offer the most complete solution available.
 Give us a call today to schedule your consultation and begin your journey towards a complete, confident smile.

-In order for a patient to be a good candidate for dental implants, they need three basic things: good dental health, stable overall health, and enough strong jawbone to support the new roots.
+In order for a patient to be a good candidate for dental implants, a patient will need three basic things: good dental health, stable overall health, and enough jawbone density to support the new roots.
 When all of these requirements are met, our team can help you decide which of the following restorative options is best for you:

 Normally, the teeth on either side of a missing one would need to be filed down in order to support a bridge, but with a dental implant, a single root and crown can be placed directly between the healthy teeth without disturbing them at all.

 For missing teeth located around the mouth, multiple implant-supported crowns can be placed anywhere, but for consecutive missing teeth, just two implant roots can hold up to four teeth at once.
 Unlike a regular bridge, implant bridges appear more natural because they don’t have an obvious black line near the gums.